mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/index.md

-## Welcome to Mohammadreza's Pages
-_This is my personal website_
+ _My personal website_

 [Jump to my GiHub page](https://github.com/mohammadreza-ebrahimi)

 ### ABOUT ME
 Hi, I'm Mohammadreza, I was born in 1995, April and now I'm 26.
 Master student of physics at [Isfahan University of Technology](https://english.iut.ac.ir) in [Isfahan](https://en.wikipedia.org/wiki/Isfahan), [Iran](https://en.wikipedia.org/wiki/Iran), under supervision of [Prof. Behrouz Mirza](https://mirza.iut.ac.ir/).
 I recieved my Bachelor's degree in **Molecular Physics** from [Semnan university](http://english.semnan.ac.ir/), [Semnan](https://en.wikipedia.org/wiki/Semnan), [Iran](https://en.wikipedia.org/wiki/Iran) in 2018.
-More precisely, my field of study is related to particle physics and quantum field theory.
+More precisely, my field of study is related to **Particle physics and quantum field theory**.

 ### Research Interests
 Unlike my major title, my research field scale is as large as universe scale.
 I am working on black hole, their thermodynamic behavior and cosmology.
 If we consider the thermodynamic variables as the space-time coordinates, it would be called _thermodynamic geometry_.
 My research is focused on thermodynamic geometry of black holes.
-In addition, I am interested in machine learning and generaly, programming.
+In addition, I am interested in machine learning and generally, programming.
 Mixture of machine learning and physics could be so delicious, I recommend you taste it.

 ```markdown
 Syntax highlighted code block